Definition of Propositional Resolution

 The order and the number of occurrences of literals in clauses do not matter, because of these valid formulas:

 We therefore represent clauses as sets of literals.
-For example, we represent the clause as the set
+For example, we represent the clause

 .
 We represent false as an empty clause and we do not represent true.